GTPB/ADER19F/pages/tutorial2.md

 Recall that tumor and non-samples were collected from 3 patients.
 Until now we have ignored this information in our design.
 Here we repeat the analysis by adding the sample pairing information to our model design, that will allow us to adjust for differences between patients.

 For this we only have to change the design definition.
-We create a new `Patient` variable, and then include it as a blocking factor in the GLM design.
+We create a new <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">Patient</span> variable, and then include it as a blocking factor in the GLM design.

 ```r